phetw/blog/src/posts/automate-project-versioning-changelog.md

 ## How to automate ?

-By following a commit pattern called, [conventional-commit](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) which is also being used by the Angular [repository](https://github.com/angular/angular).
+By following a commit pattern called, [conventional-commit](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) which is also being used by the official Angular [repository](https://github.com/angular/angular).
 This will allow the tool called [standard-version](https://github.com/conventional-changelog/standard-version) to specify the differences between features, bug fixes and breaking changes and bump version automatically according to semantic versioning.
+Try tinkering the configuration to suit your needs, it does offer a fair amount of customization.

 Setup is simple.